bell07/bashscripts-switch_gentoo/README.md

+# About
+This is my script collection for cross-complle Gentoo Linux for Nintendo Switch.
+I build my own binhost packages, stage and release tarballs, using this scripts.
+You can compile your own stages and releases and binhost ;-)

 # Install build environment
 - Build qemu toolchain following https://wiki.gentoo.org/wiki/Embedded_Handbook/General/Compiling_with_qemu_user_chroot and using QEMU_USER_TARGETS="aarch64"
 - Build cross toolchain using `crossdev -S -t aarch64-unknown-linux-gnu`